The Firefly Project: A Storytelling and Drama Residency

 - Provide a model for teachers and early childhood educators to integrate storytelling and drama tools into the kindergarten classroom.

-Each session begins with a 20 – 30 minute drama warm-up.
+Each session begins with a 30 – 40 minute drama workshop.
 The students then continue with their regular classroom activities as the artist takes down their individual stories after which the child takes time to illustrate their story.
 At the end of each session, everyone meets at the Story Stage to watch the stories being acted out by their peers.
 On the last day of the program a book launch celebration takes place where the class is presented with a “published” classroom book and everyone acts out a final story together.

 Ontario Curriculum Connections